vitessio/website/content/en/docs/reference/features/vindexes.md

 For an update or delete query, the post session is used to send `SELECT ...` for the update query.

-Due to these processes, the current limitation with consistent lookup is that it cannot support insert followed by an update, delete, or other option when the consistent lookup column has same value.
+Due to this, a current limitation with consistent lookup is that it cannot support an insert followed by an update or delete in the same transaction for the same consistent lookup column value.

 #### Shared Vindexes